 eHRAF Archaeology is an award-winning online database with information on the prehistory of the world.
 This database, modeled after eHRAF World Cultures, is unique in that the information is organized into archaeological traditions and the text is subject-indexed to the paragraph-level by HRAF anthropologists according to HRAF’s modified Outline of Cultural Materials (OCM).
 This comprehensive subject retrieval system extends search capability well beyond keyword searching allowing for precise subject retrieval, even in foreign language texts.

 The archaeological database provides researchers and students access to archaeological materials for comparative studies within and across regions.
-Traditions are selected by random sampling from the Outline of Archaeological Traditions compiled with the help of a distinguished Board of Advisors.
-To encourage historical and evolutionary analysis, we are including complete tradition sequences from the OAT.
+Traditions are selected in two ways: 1) by random sampling from the Outline of Archaeological Traditions compiled by Peter Peregrine with the help of a distinguished Board of Advisors; and 2) to encourage historical and evolutionary analysis, we are including complete tradition sequences from the OAT.
 It is HRAF’s intention to include all the traditions; we currently have about 40 percent of the traditions included.

 Access to the eHRAF Archaeology database requires membership (or temporary password).
-Check our list of member institutions to see if your institution is already a member of HRAF.
 A free one-month trial for eHRAF Archaeology is available for interested individuals and a semester-long trial is available for institutions.
 Members of HRAF can benefit from a variety of free support and services including online info sessions for librarians, teaching support for faculty, online student exercises, and even customized webinars for student classes.
 Find out more or request a trial.